 The IDM also has professional qualifications, including:

-For a full list of available qualifications see the IDM Professional Marketing Qualifications.
+For a full list of available qualifications see the IDM Professional Qualifications.

 The training offered in a smaller organisation is likely to be practical and intensive with more wide-ranging responsibilities early on.
 This may suit some graduates better than working for a larger company on a graduate training scheme.

 Continuing professional development (CPD) is important in SEO work due to the fast-moving developments in emerging technologies.
-It is possible to take a range of short courses to help with this.
-The CIM, IDM and IPA offer courses on digital marketing topics such as:
+It's possible to take a range of short courses to help with this, such those offered by CIM, IDM, Emarketeers and JellyFish Training.

-As an SEO specialist, various career paths are open to you.
-You will generally start your SEO career in a junior role on an internship and then move to SEO executive.
+As an SEO specialist, you have various career paths open to you.
+You'll generally start in a junior role on an internship and then move to SEO executive.
 As your career progresses you may become an SEO manager or account manager, then head of SEO to head of digital.
 However, you could equally move from SEO executive to a copywriter role and move into a broader digital marketing route earlier on.

 Progression to more experienced roles such as SEO manager could happen within two to five years if you work for a company which offers on-the-job training and encourages CPD.
 There is an increasing requirement to gain further qualifications to enter senior marketing roles.

-If you reach digital account director level, you will have overall responsibility for managing accounts, strategy and digital marketing campaigns.
-You will take on additional responsibilities such as budgets and training and mentoring junior members of the team.
+If you reach digital account director level, you'll have overall responsibility for managing accounts, strategy and digital marketing campaigns.
+You'll take on additional responsibilities such as budgets and training and mentoring junior members of the team.

 Once you have experience and can show that you meet the specified criteria, which includes a certain level of CPD, you can achieve chartered status with the CIM.
-This can help with career progression and further information is available at CIM: Chartered Marketer Status.
+This can help with career progression and further information is available at the CIM's CPD resource.